Storyflow Logo

 Logseq logo

 Logseq is the open-source outliner with backlinks and markdown ownership.
 Free for self-hosting.
 For Tana users committed to open-source or seeking a free outliner alternative, Logseq is the leading pick.
+Every note is a plain markdown file on your own disk, so there is no lock-in and no subscription clock ticking.
+The tradeoff is that you assemble the experience yourself: sync, mobile polish, and AI all come from plugins rather than a finished default.

 Best for: Open-source-committed outliner users.
 Not for: users who need polished commercial support or bundled AI.